aws/eks-anywhere/docs/content/en/docs/reference/vsphere/user-permissions.md

 ### Modify Role Permissions

-In order to modify permissions on an existing role,
-Go to Administration->Access Control->Roles.
+In order to modify permissions on an existing role, go to Administration->Access Control->Roles.
 Select the desired role and click on the 'Edit role action' icon that resembles a pencil.
 Select the desired permissions category from the left panel, and specific permissions within the category using the checkbox items on the right panel.

 ### Assign Role to User/Group